dmitryelj/RPi-P2000Receiver/README.md

 Thats it.

+# Install (Windows)

+Download and install Python 3

+Install additional components: pip.exe install Pillow tzlocal

+Download and install RTL-SDR libraries (rtl-fm is required to be installed)

+Clone as zip and extract app sources from this page

+Optionally, fill the capcodes list (can be found in internet)

+Run the app: C:\Python3\python.exe p2000.py

+# Get/Post support (optional)

+To get messages in a JSON format, http://IP-ADDRESS:8000/api/messages request can be used.

-Optional: to post data to 3rd-party server, "postToServer" method should be uncommented in 'p2000.py'.
+To post data to 3rd-party server, "postToServer" method should be uncommented in 'p2000.py'.